Review of Dogswell Nutrisca Dog Food

 The fourth ingredient includes chickpeas, also known as garbanzo beans.
-Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume family of vegetables.
+Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

-However, both peas and chickpeas contain about 22-25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, chickpeas contain about 22% protein, a factor that must be considered when judging the actual meat content of this dog food.

-The sixth ingredient lists chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The sixth ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The eighth ingredient is pea starch, a paste-like carbohydrate extract probably used here as a gel-like binder for making kibble.
+The eighth ingredient is pea starch, a paste-like, gluten-free carbohydrate extract probably used here as a binder for making kibble.
 Aside from its energy content (calories), pea starch is of only modest nutritional value to a dog.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Nutrisca product.

-With four notable exceptions…
+With 6 notable exceptions…

-First, tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.
+In addition, tomato pomace can also be a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.